JiaqiTu/EE629-Internet-of-Things/README.md

 # EE629 Real-time video streaming based on Flusk

 **Description:** In this project, I use a normal Raspberry Pi camera and stream the video to the Web page which implemented by a web server.
-I also bought a DHT11 and want to put temperature and humidity on the same page but it occoured errors I didn't figure it out.

 **File location:** Flask uses the directory ```app.py``` located as the general directory.
 By default, static in the static directory, and templates in the templates directory.